General Information

 As a regional state university, Utah Valley University:

-Provides quality academic learning opportunities for students through programs at the certificate, associate, baccalaureate, and graduate levels.
-To encourage responsible citizenship, emphasis is placed on engaged teaching and learning as well as scholarly work, research, creative achievements, career and technical education and community and professional engagement.
+- Provides quality academic learning opportunities for students through programs at the certificate, associate, baccalaureate, and graduate levels.
+To encourage responsible citizenship, emphasis is placed on engaged teaching and learning as well as scholarly work, research, creative achievements, career and technical education and community and professional engagement

-Provides access to higher education and offers a broad range of opportunities from developmental education through honors programs.
-The institution provides services designed to meet the educational and personal needs of students, to foster student success, to prepare students for meaningful lifework, and to provide access through a variety of modalities, including satellite campuses and the use of technology.
+- Provides access to higher education and offers a broad range of opportunities from developmental education through honors programs.
+The institution provides services designed to meet the educational and personal needs of students, to foster student success, to prepare students for meaningful lifework, and to provide access through a variety of modalities, including satellite campuses and the use of technology

-Promotes economic and cultural development to contribute to the quality of life of the region and state.
+- Promotes economic and cultural development to contribute to the quality of life of the region and state.
 The institution fosters economic development and provides a talent-force to meet the needs of a dynamic economy by offering credit and non-credit programs and services for individuals and organizations.
-UVU provides cultural experiences that enrich the community and offer significant and varied opportunities for continuous learning.
+UVU provides cultural experiences that enrich the community and offer significant and varied opportunities for continuous learning

 Historical Development

+Utah Valley University was established as Central Utah Vocational School in September 1941 with the primary function of providing war production training.
 Post-war training needs found the school offering programs throughout the region and at the Utah County Fairgrounds.
 The three school districts within Utah County combined efforts to purchase a thirteen-acre site close to Provo High School.

 In 1963, the name was changed to Utah Trade Technical Institute to emphasize its growing role in technical training.
 The name change to Utah Technical College at Provo in 1967 was accompanied by the authority to award the Associate in Applied Science Degree.
 The Associate in Science Degree was added in 1972.